spacemeshos/product/localnet.md

 ## Executing Transactions with CLIWallet

+> Note that currently you can only execute transactions once epoch 2 (3rd epoch from epoch 0) starts.

 The default LocalNet settings specify a genesis account with some coins, and sets the rewards account of all the 10 nodes on the network to the same account.
 The account address is `0x99027e1e3DE4de36d99f0054fa646EF663c276AD`.

 Follow these steps to use CLIWallet to transact using this account.